Moose: Antlers

 Bull moose have antlers like other members of the deer family.
-Cows select mates based on antler size.
-Bull moose use dominant displays of antlers to discourage competition and will spar or fight rivals.
-The size and growth rate of antlers is determined by diet and age; symmetry reflects health.
+The size and growth rate of antlers is determined by diet and age.
+Size and symmetry in the number of antler points signals bull moose health and cows may select mates based on antler size and symmetry.
+Bull moose use their antlers to display dominance, to discourage competition, and to spar or fight rivals.

 The male's antlers grow as cylindrical beams projecting on each side of the head at right angles to the midline of the skull, and then fork.
 The lower prong of this fork may be either simple, or divided into two or three tines, with some flattening.
 Most moose have antlers that are broad and palmate (flat) with tines (points) along the outer edge.
-Within the ecologic range of the moose in Europe, those in northerly locales display the palmate pattern of antlers, while the antlers of European moose over the southerly portion of its range are typically of the cervina dendritic pattern and comparatively small, perhaps due to evolutionary pressures of hunting by humans, who prize the large palmate antlers.
-European moose with antlers intermediate between the palmate and the dendritic form are found in the middle of the north–south range.
+Within the ecologic range of the moose in Europe, northern populations display the palmate pattern of antlers, while the antlers of European moose residing the southerly portion of its range are typically of the cervina dendritic pattern and comparatively small, perhaps due to evolutionary pressures of hunting by humans, who prize the large palmate antlers.
+European moose with antlers intermediate between the palmate and the dendritic form are found in the middle of the north-south range.
 Moose with antlers have more acute hearing than those without antlers; a study of trophy antlers using a microphone found that the palmate antler acts as a parabolic reflector, amplifying sound at the moose's ear.

-The antlers of mature Alaskan adult bull moose (5 to 12 years old) have a normal maximum spread greater than 200 cm.
+The antlers of mature Alaskan adult bull moose (5 to 12 years old) have a maximum spread greater than 200 cm.
 By the age of 13, moose antlers decline in size and symmetry.
 The widest spread recorded was 210 cm across.
 An Alaskan moose also holds the record for the heaviest weight at 36 kg.

 Antler beam diameter, not the number of tines, indicates age.
 In North America, moose (A. a. americanus) antlers are usually larger than those of Eurasian moose and have two lobes on each side, like a butterfly.
 Eurasian moose antlers resemble a seashell, with a single lobe on each side.
 In the North Siberian moose (A. a. bedfordiae), the posterior division of the main fork divides into three tines, with no distinct flattening.
 In the common moose (A. a. alces) this branch usually expands into a broad palmation, with one large tine at the base and a number of smaller snags on the free border.
 There is, however, a Scandinavian breed of the common moose in which the antlers are simpler and recall those of the East Siberian animals.
 The palmation appears to be more marked in North American moose than in the typical Scandinavian moose.